Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Installing and Configuring Daphne

-Install Daphne, an ASGI server, to serve your Django application:
+Install Daphne, an ASGI server, to serve your Django application.
+Daphne is a production-ready ASGI server that supports HTTP, WebSocket, and HTTP/2:

 bash